masato1122/Examples_QE/examples/band_structure2/README.md

 Wavefunctions (wfc\*.dat) obtained with the SCF calculation were saved in ``./out/Si.save``.

-2. Non self-consistent field (NSCF) calculation
+2. DOS with non self-consistent field (NSCF) calculation

 Once wavefunctions, namely charge density, are obtained, electronic states such as density of states (DOS) and band structure